strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 -- 2 Dec 2024 --

 - Update to cart item so that if cart item quantity exceeds given amount then customer is alerted via our alert modal component instead of browser alert.
+- Updated phone number validation in form library, checkPhone(), to match validation created on back end.

 ---